-isardSAT has processed the Crete TRP data from a list of L1A products.
-This processing method is explained in [Garcia-Mondejar et al. 2018].
-Passes with IPF-SR-1 Version 06.13 (cycle 3 to 23) use reprocessed L1A and L2 data provided on the ftp.s3rep.acri-cwa.fr FTP server.
-Passes from cycle 24 to 45 increase in IPF-SR-1 Version as newer ones become available, up to Version 06.14 for the most recent passes.
+isardSAT has processed the Crete and Svalbard TRP data from a list of L1A NTC products provided on the FTP.
+This processing method is explained in [Garcia-Mondejar et al. 2018]1.
+Passes with IPF-SR-1 Version 06.13 (cycle 3 to 23) use reprocessed L1A and L2 data provided on the s3mpc-stm-data.groupcls.com FTP server.
+Passes from cycle 24 increase in IPF-SR-1 Version as newer ones become available.